aepyli/giantdeathrobot/README.md

-# Upcoming DLC content -- Bob wants the pricing at 35$
+# Upcoming DLC content -- Bob wants the pricing at 35$ so quality code only